haadi101/lazorpay/docs/tutorial-1-passkey-wallet.md

    - Opens LazorKit portal in popup/redirect
    - User sees passkey prompt (Face ID, Touch ID, etc.)

+### Important Note on Signing Transactions

+While `useWallet` is great for connecting users, **signing transactions on Solana requires special handling** for passkey compatibility.

+In [Tutorial 2](./tutorial-2-gasless-transactions.md), we'll introduce a `usePatchedWallet` hook that fixes common signature issues.
+For now, we'll focus on connection logic.

 3. **Create or Retrieve Smart Wallet**
    - Passkey public key is used to derive a PDA
    - This PDA is your smart wallet address